Wyoming, Illinois: Events

 The Wyoming Car Cruise-In is an annual automotive event held in downtown Wyoming.
 Typically in mid to late August.
 The event features a large gathering of classic cars, muscle cars, and other vehicles, which are displayed along the main streets of the downtown area.
 Visitors can view and photograph the cars throughout the day, while local vendors provide food at the historic Paramount Theater.
 The event traditionally concludes with a series of burnouts performed by participating vehicles.

 Parks

 Thomas Park is the main city park of Wyoming.
 There are also two other parks, Duryea Park and North East Park.
 Thomas Park Includes a large playground, three pavilions, a basketball court, and a small stage.
 Duryea Park includes a small playground, a pavilion and a large softball diamond.
 North East Park includes a large baseball diamond and open grass space for various activities.

 Education

+It is within the Stark County Community Unit School District 100.

 Stark County Elementary School and Stark County C.U.S.D. #100 offices are located in Wyoming.

+The district's comprehensive high school is Stark County High School in Toulon.